 On a cold winter day with no wind, the Flettner continues to spin when the inside air is warmed by the Espar D2 heater with the hot air venting to the outside, keeping moisture and any subsequent condensation at bay.

 When there is absolutely no wind on a hot day, the Flettner will not spin.

-In that case, a Rowenta electric fan is used to circulate air inside.
+Installed on 10Jul2017.
 From beginning to end, the vent was reasonably easy to install.
 The install photos are shown below from completion to start.
 Final product first!